Prometheus Bios

 With a diverse background in music, coloratura soprano Catherine Sandstedt has performed in operas, musicals, oratorios, chamber works, and solo recitals.
 Some of her favorite performances include Poulenc’s Dialogues des Carmélites (Blanche), Debussy’s Impressions de Pelléas (Mélisande), Mozart’s Il re pastore (Elisa) and Le Nozze di Figaro (Susanna), as well as many works by Handel, some including Rinaldo (Almirena), Tu fedel?
 Tu costante?, Messiah (soprano soloist), and Il Trionfo del Tempo e del Disinganno (Bellezza).
 In addition, her passion for choral work has led her to sing in many professional ensembles, including NYC’s Marble Collegiate Choir, as well as Columbia-based groups Vox Nova and Prometheus.

-Dr. Sandstedt holds degrees from NY’s Stony Brook University (Doctorate of Musical Arts and Master of Music in vocal performance) where she began her studies with soprano Brenda Harris, as well as the University of Missouri-Columbia (Bachelor of Music in voice and viola performance) where she studied with Ann Harrell and Leslie Perna.
-Dr. Sandstedt now teaches at Columbia College as an Assistant Professor of Music, teaching applied voice lessons, music theory, aural skills, and other voice related courses.
+Dr. Cat Sandstedt holds degrees from NY’s Stony Brook University (Doctorate of Musical Arts and Master of Music in vocal performance) where she began her studies with soprano Brenda Harris, as well as the University of Missouri-Columbia (Bachelor of Music in voice and viola performance) where she studied with Ann Harrell and Leslie Perna.
+Currently, Dr. Cat Sandstedt teaches at Columbia College as an Assistant Professor of Music, teaching applied voice lessons, music theory, aural skills, and other voice related courses.
+For more information, please visit: https://www.catherinesandstedtsoprano.com

 Bryan Stenson, Tenor

-Born and raised in Tokyo, Japan, Bryan Hiroto Stenson attended and graduated from St. Mary’s International School in Tokyo, where he sang in the choral program under the direction of his parents.
-He received his Bachelor of Music in Vocal Performance from Pacific Lutheran University in Tacoma, WA and his Master of Music in Choral Conducting from Butler University in Indianapolis, IN.
-He served six years in the U.S. Army Band “Pershing’s Own,” singing for global leaders, nationally televised events, and the public.
-He earned his Doctor of Musical Arts in Choral Conducting at George Mason University in Fairfax, VA, and researched Ko Matsushita’s choral arrangements of Japanese folk songs.
-Dr. Stenson works with a variety of ages and abilities.
-Past organizations include the Indianapolis Symphonic Choir, the Tacoma Youth Chorus, the Children’s Chorus of Washington, the Chamber Chorale of Fredericksburg, and Christ United Methodist Church in Plano, TX.
-Dr. Stenson currently serves as Assistant Professor of Music at Columbia College in Missouri.
+He received the Bachelor of Music in Vocal Performance from Pacific Lutheran University in Tacoma, WA and the Master of Music in Choral Conducting from Butler University in Indianapolis, IN.
+He served six years as a tenor vocalist in the U.S. Army Band “Pershing’s Own,” singing for global leaders, nationally televised events, and the public.
+While in the Army Band, he earned the Doctor of Musical Arts in Choral Conducting at George Mason University in Fairfax, VA.